cloudfoundry-attic/bosh-lite/README.md

 ## Deploy Cloud Foundry

-1. Install [spiff](https://github.com/cloudfoundry-incubator/spiff).
-Use the [latest binary of spiff](https://github.com/cloudfoundry-incubator/spiff/releases) extract it and make sure that `spiff` is in your `$PATH`.
+1. Install [Spiff](https://github.com/cloudfoundry-incubator/spiff).
+Use the [latest binary of Spiff](https://github.com/cloudfoundry-incubator/spiff/releases) extract it and make sure that `spiff` is in your `$PATH`.

-1. clone a copy of cf-release:
+1. Clone a copy of cf-release:
     ```
 	cd ~/workspace
 	git clone https://github.com/cloudfoundry/cf-release